BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 • Base64 Decoder Functoid: This functoid allows you to decode Base64-encoded text strings.

-• Base64 Encoder Functoid: This functoid allows you to convert string object into base64 encoded string.
+• Base64 Encoder Functoid: This functoid allows you to convert a string object into a base64 encoded string.

 Configuration Functoids

 • BTSNTSvc Config Get Functoid: This functoid allows you to get configuration parameters from BTSNTsvc.exe.config.
-If there is no section specified, the functoid reads from the AppSettings.
+If no section is specified, the functoid reads from AppSettings.

-• System Environment Variable Get Functoid: This functoid allows you to get configuration parameters from machine System Environment Variable.
+• System Environment Variable Get Functoid: This functoid allows you to get configuration parameters from the machine’s System Environment Variable.

 • Custom Config Get Functoid: This functoid allows you to get configuration parameters from a custom configuration file.

-• SSO Config Get Functoid: This functoid allows you to get configuration parameters from SSO Database.
+• SSO Config Get Functoid: This functoid allows you to get configuration parameters from the SSO Database.

 • Rule Engine Config Get Functoid: This functoid allows you to obtain a definition value from a Vocabulary in the Business Rules Engine.